Alkalinity: Changes to oceanic alkalinity

 There are many methods of alkalinity generation in the ocean.
 Perhaps the most well known is the dissolution of calcium carbonate to form Ca2+ and CO_{3}^{2−} (carbonate).
 The carbonate ion has the potential to absorb two hydrogen ions.
 Therefore, it causes a net increase in ocean alkalinity.
-Calcium carbonate dissolution occurs in regions of the ocean which are undersaturated with respect to calcium carbonate; these regions increase in size as a result of a decrease in pH (ocean acidification due to climate change).
-This can cause great damage to coral reef ecosystems.
-Lowering of pH due to absorption of CO2 eventually (over millennial timescales) raises mean ocean alkalinity by causing dissolution of carbonates.
+Calcium carbonate dissolution occurs in regions of the ocean which are undersaturated with respect to calcium carbonate.

-Physical processes can also affect alkalinity.
-Freshwater inputs like melting polar ice caps dilute seawater and can serve to decrease oceanic alkalinity.
-If the ice were to melt, then the overall volume of the ocean would increase.
-Because alkalinity is a concentration value (mol/L), increasing the volume would decrease AT.
-However, the actual effect would be much more complicated than this.
+The increasing carbon dioxide level in the atmosphere, due to carbon dioxide emissions, results in increasing absorption of CO2 from the atmosphere into the oceans.
+This does not affect the ocean's alkalinity but it does result in a reduction in pH value (called ocean acidification).
+Ocean alkalinity enhancement has been proposed as one option to add alkalinity to the ocean and therefore buffer against pH changes.

-Biological processes have a much greater impact on oceanic alkalinity on short (decades to centuries) timescales.
-Aerobic respiration of organic matter can decrease alkalinity by releasing protons during the oxidation of organic nitrogen.
+Biological processes have a much greater impact on oceanic alkalinity on short (minutes to centuries) timescales.
 Denitrification and sulfate reduction occur in oxygen-limited environments.
 Both of these processes consume hydrogen ions (thus increasing alkalinity) and release gases (N2 or H2S), which eventually escape into the atmosphere.
 Nitrification and sulfide oxidation both decrease alkalinity by releasing protons as a byproduct of oxidation reactions.